cyclus/cyclus.github.com/source/index.rst

     v0.4 has been released!</a></h2><br></div>

 |cyclus| is *the* agent-based nuclear :doc:`fuel cycle simulator
-<basics/fcs_background>`, providing flexibility to users
+<basics/fcs_background>`, providing flexibility to users and developers
-and developers through a dynamic resource exchange solver and plugin, user-developed agent framework.
+through a :term:`dynamic resource exchange` solver and :term:`plug-in`, user-developed :term:`agent` framework.

-The goal of |cyclus| is to enable a broad specutrum of fuel cycle simulation while providing a low barrier to entry for new users and agent developers. |Cyclus| engages with potential module developers and encourages them to join a vibrant community in an :doc:`expanding ecosystem <basics/ecosystem>`.
+The goal of |cyclus| is to enable a broad spectrum of :term:`fuel cycle simulation <fuel cycle simulator>` while providing a low barrier to entry for new users and agent developers. |Cyclus| engages with potential module developers and encourages them to join a vibrant community in an :doc:`expanding ecosystem <basics/ecosystem>`.
 Users and developers are always welcome and encouraged to use or contribute to the |cyclus| project.

 The |Cyclus| project repository is located at http://github.com/cyclus/cyclus.